 Lord Guilford, skirts the line here.
 In contrast to the dark heroes, namely Zero, that will take drastic measures for the greater good, he takes up the cause of chivalry... in defense of the empire.
 Unfortunately, part of the fanbase mistakes this sense of honor for good.
 While he is one of the more reasonable Britannian knights, he chided Suzaku for ceasing a would-be massacre at the second SAZ just because the Japanese would dare insult Britannia by donning the mask of Zero!

 Light Yagami; sociopath, Manipulative Bastard, Knight Templar and Villain Protagonist.
 He is self-obsessed to the point of narcissism, and competitive to the point of sadism.
-He cold-bloodedly murders anyone who stands in his way, including the police and his own girlfriend, who he forces to burn herself to death.
-Over the course of the series arc, he kills hundreds of thousands of people, mostly on the flimsiest of evidence, or on hearsay.
+He cold-bloodedly murders almost anyone who stands in his way, including the police and eventually his own girlfriend, who he forces to burn herself to death.
+Over the course of the series arc, he kills hundreds of thousands of people, and since he gleefully bypasses the checks and balances of the judicial system to the point of nearly rendering it obsolete, legitimate doubts can be raised about the guilt of his victims.
 His stated goal from the beginning is to create a worldwide police state in which everyone will worship him as God.
-While he does have some complexity, he has hordes of fangirls both in-universe and out who think that he's a misunderstood visionary, or a good guy underneath it all.
+While he does have some complexity, he has hordes of fans both in-universe and out who think that he's a misunderstood visionary, or a good guy underneath it all.
 It just ain't so.

 Misa Amane has also a following of devoted fanboys who seem to think that adorableness and sexiness somehow excuses near-indiscriminate mass-murder.